openSUSE/suse-vscode-doc/README.md

 ```

 To assign a shortcut to this particular task, create a `keybindings.json` file
-in your per-user configuration directory `~/.config/VSCodium/User/` and add the
+in your user configuration directory add the following content:
-following content:

 ```json
 [